 Hazardous Titanium Nanoparticles

 This article discusses studies of nanoparticles in ceramic nonstick cookware.
-The upshot is that while a great deal of heat appears to be needed to release these potentially dangerous particles--more than can be produced in your kitchen--chips and scratches may be a significant source.
+To summarize, it appears that a great deal of heat is required to release these potentially dangerous particles--more than can be produced in your kitchen.
+However, chips and scratches may release these nanoparticles.

 Since every ceramic nonstick pan is made using the sol-gel coating process--as far as we know--this concern theoretically applies to all brands of ceramic nonstick cookware.